rust-lang/mdBook/guide/src/for_developers/preprocessors.md

 ## implementing a preprocessor with a different language
 The fact that mdBook utilizes stdin and stdout to communicate with the preprocessors makes it easy to implement them in a language other than Rust.
-The following code shows how to implement a simple preprocessor in python, which will modify the content of the first chapter.
+The following code shows how to implement a simple preprocessor in Python, which will modify the content of the first chapter.
-The example will follow the configuration shown above with `preprocessor.foo.command` actually pointing to a  python script.
-The code of said script is below:
+The example below follows the configuration shown above with `preprocessor.foo.command` actually pointing to a Python script.

 ```python
 import json